ibrahimsk1/gorbit/server/internal/proto/SPEC.md

 **Semantics**:
 - Sequence numbers are used for deduplication and ordering
 - Thrust and turn values are clamped to valid ranges by validation
-- Input is processed by rules layer to update ship state
+- Input is processed by rules layer to update ship state (ship identified by player ID from connection)

 **Validation Rules**:
 - `Type` must equal `"input"`